-of teacher I would be and how my room would be organized to provide the best possible learning environment for my students.
+My philosophy of education has been the same since the time I decided to become a teacher, I have had an idea of what type of teacher I would be and how my room would be organized to provide the best possible learning environment for my students.
 The room may change, but my overall goals and intentions have remained the same the past 10 years.

-Alternative seating, lamps, a well stocked reading center, and lots of engagement in the latest activities and topics have always been the center of my focus.
+Alternative seating, lamps, a well-stocked reading center, and lots of engagement in the latest activities and topics have always been the center of my focus.
 Education is more than presenting facts and having students regurgitate them.
 It is about exciting that intrinsic need to know more.
 The yearning drive to find more information on your own.
 To question how things work and then explore different theories and answers.

 I have taught in the same district for 9 years now.
 We are a high poverty area, yet we provide an excellent service for our students and local families.
 Part of the reason this is possible is the tenacity that seems to be inherent in most of the teachers of our district.
 I notice this trait in myself and those that I gravitate towards at school.

 Set an Example

 I am continually taking classes to better myself as a person and an educator.
-I have taken so many courses that I have enough credits for a Master’s, they just weren’t all in one specific topic.
+I have taken so many courses that I have enough credits for a Master’s, they just weren’t all on one specific topic.
 I have taught myself to code websites, use Photoshop and Illustrator to create my artwork and classroom resources, to market my own online business, do yoga, and more.

 Use Your Resources!

-Technology is one of my passions and knowing how to use it properly and then incorporating it in my classroom is one of my educational goals.
+Technology is one of my passions and knowing how to use it properly and then incorporating it into my classroom is one of my educational goals.
 I have used Donors Choose to create a 1:1 iPad classroom where students use technology to research topics they want to learn, stories they want to read or listen to, practice math facts, and become responsible digital citizens.